wookayin/gpustat-web/README.md

 Usage
 -----

 Launch the application as follows.
-SSH connections will be established to each of the specified hosts.
+A SSH connection will be established to each of the specified hosts.
-Make sure ssh works under a proper authentication scheme such as SSH key (e.g. `id-rsa`).
+Make sure `ssh <host>` works under a proper authentication scheme such as SSH authentication.
-It is known that asyncssh [does NOT obey](https://github.com/ronf/asyncssh/issues/108) `~/.ssh/config` file (e.g. alias, username, keyfile), so just be aware of this.

 ```
 gpustat-web --port 48109 HOST1 [...
 HOSTN]
 ```

+You might get "Host key is not trusted for `<host>`" errors.
+You'll have to accept and trust SSH keys of the host for the first time (it's stored in `~/.ssh/known_hosts`);
+try `ssh <host>` in the command line, or `ssh -oStrictHostKeyChecking=accept-new <host>` to automatically accept the host key.
+You can also use an option `gpustat-web --no-verify-host` to bypass SSH Host key validation (although not recommended).

+Note that asyncssh [does NOT obey](https://github.com/ronf/asyncssh/issues/108) the `~/.ssh/config` file (e.g. alias, username, keyfile), so any config in `~/.ssh/config` might not be picked up.

 [gpustat]: https://github.com/wookayin/gpustat/